Annie Potts: Career

 Potts has done work on audio books; including as the narrator and heroine of Larry McMurtry's Telegraph Days, winning the 2007 Audie Award for Solo Narration-Female, for her portrayal.
 She starred in the film version of McMurtry's Texasville, a sequel to The Last Picture Show.
-She made her Broadway debut upon joining the cast of the Tony Award–winning play God of Carnage on November 17, 2009, succeeding Hope Davis in the role.
+She made her Broadway debut upon joining the cast of the Tony Award–winning play God of Carnage on November 17, 2009, succeeding Hope Davis in the role of Annette.

 In 2012, Potts starred as Elizabeth "Gigi" Stopper in ABC's comedy-drama series GCB, with Leslie Bibb, Kristin Chenoweth, Jennifer Aspen, Miriam Shor, and Marisol Nichols.
 She says she based her portrayal of the character on Dixie Carter, adding, "Were she still alive, the role would have been hers and should have been."
-Potts also played a leading role in the 2012 Hallmark Channel original musical movie The Music Teacher, about a high-school music teacher who is on the brink of losing her beloved school music program because of district budget cuts.
+Potts also played a leading role in the 2012 Hallmark Channel original musical film The Music Teacher, about a high-school music teacher who is on the brink of losing her beloved school music program because of district budget cuts.
 In an effort to spare the program, Daley's former students band together to stage a musical to raise money to keep the program alive.

 In March 2013, Potts signed on for the lead role of the ABC comedy-drama pilot Murder in Manhattan about a mother and daughter who team up as amateur sleuths.
 ABC later looked for a cable network to distribute the series, opting not to air it on network television.
-In late 2013, it was announced that Potts would join Diane Paulus' critically acclaimed revival of Pippin beginning January 21, 2014.
+In late 2013, it was announced that Potts would join Diane Paulus' revival of Pippin beginning January 21, 2014.
 She replaced Tony Award nominee Tovah Feldshuh in the role of Pippin's grandmother Berthe.
 This marked her first appearance in a Broadway musical.

-Starting in 2017, she is a series regular on the CBS sitcom Young Sheldon as Connie "Meemaw" Tucker.
+From 2013 to 2018, she appeared as Sharon Elkin on the ABC Family series The Fosters.
+From 2017 to 2024, she was a series regular on the CBS sitcom Young Sheldon, playing Connie "Meemaw" Tucker, Sheldon's maternal grandmother.
+Starting in 2024, she was a series recurring actress on the CBS sitcom Georgie & Mandy's First Marriage, playing Connie "Meemaw" Tucker, Georgie Cooper Jr's maternal grandmother.

 Personal life

-Potts is the mother of three sons: one with her third husband Scott Senechal, and two with James Hayman.